SMadani/vonage-hackathon-rce/README.md

 Installation instructions can be found [here for Temurin JDKs](https://adoptium.net/en-GB/installation/) or [here for Oracle JDK 21](https://docs.oracle.com/en/java/javase/21/install/overview-jdk-installation.html).

+You will also need to expose your local server to the internet using a service like [ngrok](https://ngrok.com/).

 ## Configuration
 All the parameters required to run the demo can be provided through environment variables.
 These are as follows: